condense9/hark-lang/README.md

 ### Mapping / reducing

-Teal functions are first-class, and can be passed around (closures and anonymous functions are planned, giving Teal object-oriented capabilities).
+Hark functions are first-class, and can be passed around (closures and anonymous functions are planned, giving Hark object-oriented capabilities).

 ```javascript
 /**